Check if you are eligible to be a foster carer

 Myth 2: I need qualifications or experience to be a good foster carer.

-Fact: You don’t need any experience or qualifications to foster.
-We do ask that you are fluent speaking, reading, and writing in English.
+Fact: You don’t need any experience or qualifications to foster, but you do need some relevant childcare experience.
+We also ask that you are fluent in speaking, reading, and writing in English.
 But fear not, our amazing fostering team are available 24/7 to provide you with support.

 Myth 3: I can’t foster, I’m not married or in a relationship.

 Fact: You don’t have to be married or in a relationship!
 You can be single, living together, in a civil partnership or divorced.

 All that matters is that you can provide our children with the love and support they need and deserve.

 Myth 4: I don’t own anything ‘flash’, so can’t be a foster carer.